-The town of New Mills is set in an area of spectacular natural beauty standing above a natural rocky gorge, known as The Torrs, where the River Sett joins the River Goyt.
+The vibrant town of New Mills is set in an area of spectacular natural beauty, standing high above a natural rocky gorge known as The Torrs, where the River Sett joins the River Goyt.
+Punctuated by impressive viaducts and historic mill buildings, the town boasts a mix of independent shops, cafes and pubs, a lively programme of events and a thriving arts scene.

 Other walks and trails around the area include the Town Trail - a short walking trail beginning at the heritage centre and the Trespass Trail, which commemorates the mass trespass of Kinder in 1932 - a major catalyst to the creation of today's national parks.
 This circular trail starts at New Mills Heritage Centre and follows much of the original route taken by the trespassers.